cryptoalgebra/Algebra_Subgraph/blocklytics/README.md

 # Algebra_Subgraph

-## AlgebraFarming
+## Blocklytics

 ### Configure

 Before build you need to make a few changes:

-* Update FarmingCenterAddress in AlgebraFarming/src/utils/constants.ts
-* Update network, startBlock and addresses in subgraph.yaml
+* Update network, startBlock and address in subgraph.yaml

 ### Install